-Don't report the 2020 sale of your main home on your tax return unless:
+Don't report the 2022 sale of your main home on your tax return unless:

-- You received Form 1099-S, Proceeds From Real Estate Transactions, - You have a gain and you don't qualify to exclude all of it, - · You have a gain and you choose not to exclude it, or - You have a loss from the sale that is deductible.
+- You received Form 1099-S, Proceeds From Real Estate Transactions; - You have a gain and you don't qualify to exclude all of it; - You have a gain and you choose not to exclude it; or

+• You have a loss from the sale that is deductible.

-A loss from the sale of your home, or the personal part of your home if it also was used for business CAUTION or to produce rental income, isn't deductible.
+A loss from the sale of your home, or the personal part of your home if it was also used for business AUTION or to produce rental income, isn't deductible.